Begin your career with our new BFA program in animation, graphic design or studio arts

 Specific curriculums is available to view on each concentration page.

-For information about the BFA program, contact Sydney Enochs, Assistant Program Manager.
+For information about the BFA program, contact Rachel Beiswenger, Assistant Program Director.